Cetis/hear/HEAR_1.1_Specification.md

 elsewhere.

-### Namespaces
+### Origin

-Uses namespace xcri: .

-Extension of xcri:descriptionDType.
+An extension of the XCRI descriptionDType.